mikhailshilkov/azure-serverless-workshop/05-frontend/README.md

 These files are a React-basd web application built with Webpack.
 That's why the file names are a bit odd. `noauth` means there's no authentication built-in yet: you will add authentication in Lab 8.

+The source for this application is available [here](https://github.com/mikhailshilkov/azure-serverveless-workshop/tree/master/website/noauth).

 ## Step 3 &mdash; Install Additional NPM Packages

 The next step relies of several NPM packages to be present.
 Run the following command to install the to the `statusapp`: